 Consider a tropical curve $C$ given as the tropical limit of complex curves $C_i$.
-From the point of view of hyperbolic geometry, a modification of $C$ at a point $x\in C$ means just making a puncture $x_i$ in $C_i$, with condition that $x_i\to x$.
+From the point of view of hyperbolic geometry, a modification of $C$ at a point $x\in C$ amounts to creating a puncture \(x_i\) on \(C_i\), with the condition that \(x_i\to x\).
 To explain this we need to know how to directly construct tropical curves via limits of Riemann surfaces with hyperbolic structure on them, without any immersions\footnote{Usually people consider curves $C_i$ in toric variety $X$ and then they consider degeneration of complex structures on $X$.}.

-So, for details how tropical geometry can be built on on the ground of hyperbolic geometry, see \cite{lionel}.
+For details on how tropical geometry can be built on the basis of hyperbolic geometry, see \cite{lionel}.
 Here we briefly sketch the construction.

-The approach, proposed by L. Lang, uses the collar lemma (\cite{Buser:1978kx}).
-This lemma simply says that any closed geodesic of length $l$ has a collar of width $\log(coth(l/4))$ and what is more important, for different closed geodesics their collars do not intersect, see Figure~\ref{collar}.
-That is also important that smaller geodesics have bigger collars (and, intuitively, a puncture has the collar of infinite width).
+The approach proposed by L. Lang uses the collar lemma \cite{Buser:1978kx}.
+This lemma says that any closed geodesic of length $l$ has a collar of width $\log(\coth(l/4))$ and, more importantly, that collars of distinct sufficiently short closed geodesics do not intersect; see Figure~\ref{collar}.
+It is also important that shorter geodesics have wider collars, and, intuitively, a puncture has a collar of infinite width.

 Thus, given a family of curves $C_i$ (of the same genus), we consider a fixed pair-of-pants decomposition by geodesics $L_i$.
 The tropical curve is constructed as follows: its vertices are in one-to-one correspondence with the pair-of-pants, each shared boundary component between two pairs-of-pants correspond to an edge of the tropical curve, and the collar lemma furnishes us with the length of the edges of the tropical curve as the logarithms (with base $t$, and $t\to\infty$ as the hyperbolic structure degenerates) of widths of the collars of $L_i$'s.
 Compare this approach with \cite{Bowditch:1988rm}.